gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ### `swcConfig`

-In the previous code sample, the `defineDevConfig(swcConfig, options)` function receive an [SWC](https://swc.rs) configuration object through the mandatory `swcConfig` option.
+In the previous code sample, the `defineDevConfig(swcConfig, options)` function receive an [SWC](https://swc.rs) configuration object through the `swcConfig` parameter.

 Although the [swc-loader](https://swc.rs/docs/usage/swc-loader) defaults to loading the closest `.swcrc` [configuration file](https://swc.rs/docs/configuration/swcrc) when no configuration object is provided, it lacks support for distinct configuration files by environment like webpack does.